arturfabricio/project-mlops/reports/README.md

 >
 > Answer:

-We used DVC mainly for a matter of simplyfying the data obtention process.
-We reality, it was not necessary to use DVC - our dataset was "static", in the sense that we didn't expect it to change throughout the project: we didn't antecipate any changes or extra data being added.
-None the less, despite us not really using the data version control benefits, which help you when you have data that can go through changes, we found it very helpful to remotely store our data and being able to pull it to a new machone with relative easiness.
-In the case our data set was for example, too small, DVC would be helpful in keepign track of new data added through time, and keep old versions of the data easily accessible.
+We used DVC mainly for a matter of simplyfying the data management process.
+In reality, it was not necessary to use DVC - our dataset was "static", in the sense that we didn't expect it to change throughout the project: we didn't antecipate any changes or extra data being added.
+None the less, despite us not really using the data version control benefits, which help you when you have data that can go through changes, we found it very helpful to remotely store our data and being able to pull it to a new machine with relative simplicity.
+In the case that our dataset was, for example, too small, DVC would be helpful in keeping track of new data added through time, and keeping old versions of the data easily accessible.

 ### Question 11